 It went nowhere — until today.
 I noticed a Dog n Suds in Cherokee Pass, Missouri on the way south and determined to stop on the way back up.
 We arrived about 11:45 and pulled in.
 The place was jammed, and we had to park near the back.
 I got out and took some pictures.

-I moderated — I only ordered two corn dogs, onion rings and a medium root beer.
-Sal had a hamburger, fries and a root beer float.
-My daughter had a hot dog, onion rings and a float.
+I moderated — I only ordered two corn dogs, onion rings, and a medium root beer.
+My wife had a hamburger, fries, and a root beer float.
+My daughter had a hot dog, onion rings, and a float.
 The food was excellent — every bit as good as I remembered.
 This was our view as we ate.
-We bought a liter of root beer to go, and I started my collection — two cups, a liter bottle and three bags.
+We bought a liter of root beer to go, and I started my collection — two cups, a liter bottle, and three bags.